 Dental veneers and crowns cannot be used interchangeably.
 When you consult your dentist, they develop a specific treatment strategy based on the best option for you.
 If your tooth is damaged, has a large filling, or has undergone a root canal treatment, you might need a dental crown since the tooth enamel will require better protection.
 Veneers are purely for cosmetic purposes and are used when the tooth is mainly intact and only requires minor changes for improvement.

-In most cases, both veneers and crowns are made of similar materials, and you can extend their life with proper dental care, such as regular brushing and flossing.
+In most cases, both veneers and crowns are made of similar materials, and you can extend your life with proper dental care, such as regular brushing and flossing.
 You can also use a nightguard to prevent any chances of nocturnal grinding or bruxism.
 You can consult a dentist who thoroughly examines your teeth and analyses your needs to provide the best dental care.
-If you are looking for a dental clinic in South Delhi with professional dentists that you can trust, contact us at Kamal Dental Clinic.
+If you are looking for a dental clinic in South Delhi with professional dentists you can trust, contact us at Kamal Dental Clinic.